 There are thousands of apps on the Google Play store to choose from so it can be hard to seek out the best apps for your device, the ones you'll never want to delete.
 We've put together this list of top Android apps to get your started.
 See also: Best Android Apps.

-It's highly likely that your smartphone or tablet already has a number of Google apps such as Gmail, Maps, Google+ and YouTube so we've left them out of this list.
+It's highly likely that your smartphone or tablet already has a number of Google apps such as Gmail, Maps, YouTube, Google+ and Drive so we've left them out of this list.

-Here's our list of the best essential apps for your new Android smartphone or tablet.
+Here's our list (in no particular order) of the best essential apps for your new Android smartphone or tablet.
 We've selected a wide range of apps so there's something for everyone.